My GC captured at "stone ship"in Lejre.(Wiking age monument)

 My Cagivas

-Hello I´m Jim, I live in Roskilde, Denmark.
+Hello I´m Jim, I live near Roskilde, Denmark.
 I bought my GC

 on it the first year, tax is high in Denmark and I had a Moto Guzzi